TalosSources/ml-project2-mcgurk/README.md

 - Run `setup.py`, which takes care of downloading the dataset and processing it to populate the dataset folder with the final training samples (in `dataset/train`).

 ### Running the Perceiver Mcgurk experiment
-- Run the main.ipynb notebook
+- Run the main.ipynb jupyter notebook